-Through conversations across the country, I’ve learned most people can define financial freedom but often cannot express what freedom actually means to them.
-I’ve met quite a few people who are financially independent or achieved financial freedom that still experience a great deal of anxiety and stress.
+Financial freedom is as personal as your health and wellbeing.
+People define financial freedom in many ways but often cannot express what freedom means to them.
+I’ve met quite a few financially independent people who still experience a great deal of anxiety and stress.

 More Free Time

-It’s important to understand that money isn’t what makes you feel rich, its the freedom that comes from having money that enables you to pursue whatever it is that brings you joy and happiness.
+It’s important to understand that money isn’t what makes you feel rich.
+It’s the freedom that comes from having money that enables you to pursue whatever it is that brings you joy and happiness.

 The true goal of financial freedom is to give you more choices to live your life and spend your days.
-You regain back your time to be more of who you are free of financial distractions.
+You regain back your time to be more of who you are and free of financial distractions.

 Purposeful Work, Not “Retirement”